mjedmonds/mjedmonds.github.io/CS80/notes_md/ch19_php.md

 - `mysqli_fetch_row` returns an associative array containing the column of the current row from the query result
   - The `key` is a unique column ID for the query
-- `mysqli_fecth_assoc` returns an associative array where the column names are the keys storing the corresponding values
+- `mysqli_fetch_assoc` returns an associative array where the column names are the keys storing the corresponding values
 - `mysqli_num_rows` stores the number of rows in the query result

 ## Cookies

 - What is a cookie?
   - A piece of information from the server that resides on the client\'s computer
-  - Just a text file
   - Maintains information about the client in between browsing sessions
     - Cookies mean you don\'t have to login everytime you visit a website
     - The cookie stores your login session (not password), basically meaning the website assumes you are the same user